Botnet: Common uses

+Smartphones

+Beginning in July 2009, similar botnet capabilities have also emerged for the growing smartphone market.
+Examples include the July 2009 in the "wild" release of the Sexy Space text message worm, the world's first botnet capable SMS worm, which targeted the Symbian operating system in Nokia smartphones.
+Later that month, researcher Charlie Miller revealed a proof of concept text message worm for the iPhone at Black Hat Briefings.
+Also in July, United Arab Emirates consumers were targeted by the Etisalat BlackBerry spyware program.
+In the 2010s, the security community is divided as to the real-world potential of mobile botnets.
+But in an August 2009 interview with The New York Times, cyber security consultant Michael Gregg summarized the issue this way: "We are about at the point with [smart]phones that we were with desktops in the '80s."

 Market

-The botnet controller community constantly competes over who has the most bots, the highest overall bandwidth, and the most "high-quality" infected machines, like university, corporate, and even government machines.
+The botnet controller community constantly competes over who has the most bots, the highest overall bandwidth, and the most "high-quality" infected machines, like university, corporate, and even governmental machines.

 While botnets are often named after the malware that created them, multiple botnets typically use the same malware but are operated by different entities.

 Phishing

 Botnets can be used for many electronic scams.
 These botnets can be used to distribute malware such as viruses to take control of a regular user's computer/software.
 By taking control of someone's personal computer they have unlimited access to their personal information, including passwords and login information to accounts.
 This is called phishing.
 Phishing is the acquiring of login information to the "victim's" accounts with a link the "victim" clicks on that is sent through an email or text.
 A survey by Verizon found that around two-thirds of electronic "espionage" cases come from phishing.